stanislavb/en.coven.nu/game-mechanics/index.md

 ## Meta-techniques

 These are ways in which we can communicate off-game information between players in-game without having to stop and break character.
 As a player if you see or hear these techniques and they are not being directed at you personally: you most often ignore them.
 They do not exist in the in-game world.
-The words used when casting powers are an example of a meta-technique, as are the markers you will wear to show other players which powers you have.
+The words used when casting your powers are an example of a meta-technique.

 ## The Powers

-Almost everything to do with using and receiving your powers will involve meta-techniques.

-The colour coded bands we use to symbolise the powers are a meta-technique to remind each other what powers we have.
-These bands are “invisible” in-game.

 When using your powers you must use the words “Alma (insert name of power)”.
 This phrase does not exist in-game, your character doesn’t actually say it, only you the player.
 “Alma” is a meta word to catch the other players attention and make them aware that they need to listen to what you are about to say.